tylerlong/sample-code-generator/samples.md

             "description": " Only the following extension types are allowed: User, DigitalUser, VirtualUser, FaxUser, Limited"
           },
           "permissions": {
-            "type": "array",
+            "description": "Set of call monitoring group permissions granted to the specified extension.
+In order to remove the specified extension from a call monitoring group use an empty value", "type": "array",
             "items": {
               "type": "string",